 While e-cigarette promoters claim the devices can help people quit smoking, remember that the science clearly indicates vaping is not a safe or healthy alternative to smoking.
 To learn more, check out Is Vaping Better Than Smoking from the American Heart Association.

 Are you ready to quit tobacco?
 Thinking about quitting tobacco?
 Or, do you just want to know more?
-The Missouri Tobacco Quit Services can help tobacco users quit by offering counseling, practical information on how to quit, and referrals to other cessation resources.
+Missouri Tobacco Quit Services can help tobacco users quit by offering counseling, practical information on how to quit, and referrals to other cessation resources.
 If eligible, it can provide FDA-approved cessation medications too.

 Missouri Tobacco Quit Services is a free, confidential and effective resource for people who: